 Many people can feel an eyelid cyst forming, but others have no idea when one is developing.
 If you have any of the symptoms listed above, try your best not to touch or rub your eyes, and make an appointment with your eye doctor.

-Causes of Eyelid Cysts
+What Causes Eyelid Cysts To Develop?

 The transfer of dirt, debris, and bacteria into or around your eyes can lead to the formation of these unsightly lumps or cysts.
 The most common causes of eyelid cysts are: